 Must have knowledge of and comfort with family systems and larger systems of care.

 Must demonstrate commitment to evidence-based (or –informed) practice and programming, including contributing to knowledge development and dissemination.

 Excellent written and verbal communication skills required.
 Bilingual (English/Spanish) skills preferred.

 To apply, please e-mail your resume to our Human Resources Dept at firstname.lastname@example.org.
 No phone calls, please.

 Additional Salary Information: Salary based upon education and experience.
-Benefits package after 30 days of employment.
-Paid holidays, vacation, personal days and sick time.
+Benefits package and paid time off available for full-time employees.

 Building a secure and hopeful today so children facing health issues and poverty succeed tomorrow.
 That’s the promise of The Children’s Place Association.

 We help children overcome illness and extreme poverty so they can lead healthy, productive lives.
 Opened in 1991 in response to the HIV/AIDS crisis, our Chicago-based organization now serves children and families challenged by a wide range o...f conditions.
 Our programs include Early Childhood Education, 24-hour Nursing Care, Family Housing, Supportive Services, Foster/Adoptive Care and Summer Camp.
 We serve more than 350 Chicago-area children and caregivers annually and our international program helps 300 HIV/AIDS-affected children in Haiti.